2023 Formula One World Championship: Sporting regulations

+Tyres

-Pirelli announced a change to the available tyre compounds for 2023, as a new compound was inserted between the old C1 and C2 compounds.
-This change provides teams with more flexible strategy options after criticism towards the original C1 compound for a large drop in grip compared to the other tyres.
+Pirelli announced a change to the available tyre compounds for 2023, as a new compound was inserted between the old C1 and C2 compounds (the hardest two compounds of the 2022 range).
+This change provided teams with more flexible strategy options after criticism towards the original C1 compound for a large drop in grip compared to the other tyres.
 Additionally, following criticism over the raceability of its full wet tyre in previous seasons, Pirelli has produced a new full wet tyre in the hope of reducing the need for safety car and red flags in wet race conditions.
-This new full wet tyre is scheduled to be in service from the Emilia Romagna Grand Prix onwards.
-The sport will also aim to trial wet weather-specific bodywork designed to improve visibility and reduce spray during 2023 with the aim of fully introducing it by the start of the 2024 championship at latest.

-There were only three days of pre-season testing, a reduction from 2022 when there were six days.
-During the F1 Commission held in February 2023 it was decided to relax the restrictions on team radio communications.
+The new full wet tyre debuted at the Monaco Grand Prix.

+With the intention of making tyre usage more sustainable in the future, Formula One trialed a reduction in allocated tyre sets from 13 to 11 at the Hungarian and Italian Grands Prix.
+It was due to be trialed at the Emilia Romagna Grand Prix before its cancellation.
+During qualifying for these races, teams were required to use the hard-compound tyres in the first segment of qualifying, the medium-coumpound in the second segment and the soft-compound in the third and final segment.
+Teams are usually free to choose the tyre compound that they run during qualifying.